|California State University San Marcos

-Welcome to RNtoBSNPrograms.com, the world's most comprehensive resource for Registered Nurses looking to find an RN to BSN program since it was first created in 2006.
-That means we have been helping current registered nurses find a BSN program for almost a decade!
-Whether you are looking for an online RN to BSN program or a campus-based program near you, we have you covered.
+Welcome to RNtoBSNPrograms.com, a resource for Registered Nurses looking to find an RN to BSN program since it was first created in 2006.
+That means we have been helping current registered nurses find a BSN program for over a decade.
+Whether you are looking for an online RN to BSN program or a campus-based registered nursing program near you, we have you covered.

 With over 940 accredited RN to BSN Programs in our database that was put together by people working in the education industry for more than a decade, we are one of the most complete directories of RN to BSN programs in existence.
 We also have different career path summaries, so you can figure out what your next path is after earning your BSN.